cct-datascience/group-handbook-template/README.md

 3. [Preview your book](https://quarto.org/docs/books/#book-preview) by running `quarto preview` in the terminal
 4. Edit the `_quarto.yml` configuration file to customize it to your group (see below)
 5. Edit the `.qmd` files to customize it to your group (see below)
-6. Delete these instructions from your `README.md`
+6. Delete these instructions from your `README.md` (and please credit this template!)
 7. Commit your changes and push to GitHub
 8. Publish to GitHub Pages by running `quarto publish gh-pages` (see below)